Do You Really Believe This Market Is Safe?

 Housing Costs

 One sector that has done great the last several years is housing construction.
-The availability of low mortgage rates combined with getting 7 years past the financial crisis (improvement in credit scores) helped demand to remain strong for new housing.
+The availability of low mortgage rates combined with getting seven years past the financial crisis (improvement in credit scores) helped demand to remain strong for new housing.
 As the rate on mortgages increases, that housing becomes less affordable.
 A significant jump in mortgage rates could significantly weaken new housing construction.
 The same philosophy applies to apartment buildings.
-The owner is usually leveraging their investment with debt and a higher interest rate on debt means they need a higher capitalization rate (net operating income/purchase price).
-To get a higher capitalization rate they need either a lower price (so much for the construction sector) or higher rental rates.
+The owner is usually leveraging their investment with debt, and a higher interest rate on debt means they need a higher capitalization rate (net operating income/purchase price).
+To get a higher capitalization rate, they need either a lower price (so much for the construction sector) or higher rental rates.
 Combine more growth in rental rates with high student loan debt and high car loan debt and you get consumers without the capital to afford consumption.

 War